 Royal Ballet, Birmingham Royal Ballet, English National Ballet, Northern Ballet and Scottish Ballet showcase MacMillan’s work through three Triple Bills of one-act ballets, including a joint performance of Elite Syncopations by all five companies.

 Find out about the full programme and listings on The Royal Opera House website.

-Generous philanthropic support from The Fonteyn Circle and The Royal Opera House Endowment Fund.
+Generous philanthropic support from The Fonteyn Circle, The Royal Opera House Endowment Fund, and the Linbury Trust.

 The Fairy's Kiss (Le Baiser de la Fée)

 Scottish Ballet will mark the 25th anniversary of the death of Scottish born choreographer Sir Kenneth MacMillan with a re-staging of his early narrative work The Fairy’s Kiss (Le Baiser de la Fée), which will feature a stunning new set and costumes designed by Gary Harris.
 The ballet is inspired by Hans Christian Andersen’s fairy tale The Ice Maiden and tells the story of a boy destined for immortality after being kissed at birth by a fairy.
 The Fairy’s Kiss (Le Baiser de la Fée) was originally created in 1960 and has had only one revival since.